 I bought a pound or two of white clover seed in bulk from Downtown Home and Garden and broadcast it on the bare hill.
 (I’ve also been using clover to fill bare patches in my grass).
 The seed needed daily watering, but in my case a rainy spring did the job.

 Here’s the mound with a crude temporary border and the clover just starting to sprout.
-I’d just planted a few zucchini and beans seedlings.
+I’d just planted a few zucchini and bean seedlings.

 When the hill was covered only in a blanket of green clover, my children observed that it looked uncannily like the rejuvenated Te Fiti island at the end of Moana. (not pictured, unfortunately).